vinnu47/DevOps/CloudFormation/How_CloudFormation_Works.md

  - Example:updating an EC2 instance type fro t2.micro to t2.large
 - **Replacement**
  - Recreating the resource with new physcial ID
  - Creates the new resource, change references from other resources to the new resource, then deletes the old resource
  - Example:updating an RDS DB instance availability zone

+### How to Refeence a Parameter
+- The Fn::Ref fucntion can be leveraged to reference parameters
+- parameters can be used anywhere in a template, except:
+ - AWSTemplateFormatVersion
+ - Description
+ - Transform
+ - Mappings
+- The shorthand for this in YAML is !Ref
+- The function can also refernce other elements within the template